l33loo/altmaps/README.md

 6. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 7. Go to <http://localhost:8080/> in your browser.

+## Sample users

+5 sample users are included in the seed data.
+Users can log in using their email - no password is required.

+- andrew@andrew.andrew
+- tess@tess.tess
+- lila@lila.lila
+- bob@bob.bob
+- betty@betty.betty

 ## Dependencies

 - Node 5.10.x or above